 Materials that come from natural and/or renewable resources (that aren’t synthetic and that don’t have additives or fillers), have a high recycling rate, and are biodegradable or compostable, may be more sustainable than silicone.

 Having said this, alternative materials still have to have the practical traits for the end use, or they won’t be effective.

 Read more specifically about the sustainability of silicone in this guide.

 The Sustainability Of Plastic

 Read more specifically about the sustainability of plastic in this guide.

 Other Factors To Consider

-- Just as there is different types of plastic, there are different types of silicone.
 Each different type of silicone can have a different sustainability footprint

 – The waste management systems, facilities and technology in a given country or State make a difference to the sustainability not just of different materials, but different waste items and products (because of how different waste materials and items are processed among the different disposal options at different rates)

 – How long a silicone product or item lasts, or how many times it can be used/re-used before being thrown out, impacts it’s sustainability footprint